r-meissner/tmdb-api-with-parcel/README.md

 ### Homepage

 - The homepage displays a list of popular movies.
-- Use the search bar to find specific movies or TV shows.
+- Use the search bar to find specific movies.

 ### Journal Page